-Wood destroying fungus (fungi, plural) causes more damage to structures than all the fires, floods, and termites combined!
+Wood destroying fungus (fungi, plural) or wood decaying fungi, causes more damage to structures than all the fires, floods, and termites combined!
 Wood decaying fungus requires four fundamentals to survive which are oxygen, favorable temperatures, water and food.
 Fungus occurs generally when the moisture content of wood exceeds 20 to 30 percent, coupled with optimal temperatures (32 – 90 F), an adequate supply of oxygen and a suitable source of energy and nutrients.

 Fungus is a plant that lack chlorophyll.
 Unable to manufacture its own food, it feeds off of cells in the wood.
 The fungus secretes enzymes that break down the wood into usable food.
 Fungi will significantly reduce the strength of the wood, if the condition continues over a period of time.

 Two most commons types: